Tiwa people: Medieval Period

-Hill Tiwas
+Hills Tiwa

-The Hill Tiwas live in the westernmost areas of "The Ancient Lalung - Tiwa Hills" now known as Umswai Valley of Amri block in West Karbi Anglong district (Assam) and as well as in the Northeastern corner of Ri-Bhoi district (Meghalaya).
+The Hills Tiwa live in the westernmost areas "The Ancient Lalung - Tiwa Hills" now known as Umswai Valley of Amri Constituency under the Karbi Anglong Autonomous Council of Amri block in West Karbi Anglong district (Assam) and as well as in the Northeastern corner of Ri-Bhoi district (Meghalaya).
 They speak their own Tiwa language which is a part of Tibeto-Burman language of the Bodo-Garo group.
 They are divided into a dozen clans recognized by specific names which they use as patronymics.
 Their descent system can be said to be ambilineal.
 In most cases, the husband goes to live in her wife's family settlement (matrilocality), and their children are included in their mother's clan.
 However, in about 30% of unions, the woman comes to live with her husband.
 In such cases, children take the name of their father.
 This trend is on the rise under the influence of neighbouring populations which are mostly patrilineal.
 Around 97.98% of Tiwas follow Hinduism blend with their traditional beliefs, and around 1.71% follows Christianity.
 The Hill Tiwas society is organized around seven old villages which constitute its political as well as ritual center.
 Each of them harbors a chief (loro) who performs judicial and religious duties for a network of settlements.
 Old villages are also characterized by their bachelor dormitory (shamadi).